Natural Hazards Commission: Results of EQC's claim handling

-Throughout the process, EQC praised itself and its staff.
-This was echoed by the unwavering support given by the minister responsible, Gerry Brownlee.

-This support was contrasted by countless reports of EQC mismanagement at every level.
+Throughout the process, EQC received unwavering public support from the minister responsible, Gerry Brownlee.
+This support was contrasted by complaints of EQC mismanagement.

 In October 2017, a new government was sworn in and the minister responsible changed.
 In February 2018, Megan Woods, the new minister, expressed her frustration with the EQC board and the pace of claims settlement.
 After seven years there were more than 2,600 claims still unresolved.
 She said she would appoint an independent ministerial advisor to work with the board and management who would report directly to her.
 The minister said: "I've made it clear I am not satisfied with where EQC is in respect of the Canterbury earthquake work seven years on from the 22 February event".

 In response Maarten Wevers, the chairman and a lifelong public servant, resigned.
 He stated: "It is clear that the minister has no confidence in the board and staff of the commission.
 As chair, I take responsibility for that, and have stepped aside so that the minister can appoint someone whom she assesses will be able to do a better job."
 A few days later, the minister announced the appointment of Annette King as an interim chairperson, and said: "I'm keen to see a broadening of skills to include people who have been at the coalface and understand the reality faced by those people at the coalface".

-An editorial in the Otago Daily Times, on the same day, summed up opinions expressed elsewhere.
-It read:
+An editorial in the Otago Daily Times, on the same day, read:

 It beggars belief that more than seven years on from the most damaging event – Christchurch's deadly 22 February magnitude-6.3 quake – there are still residents waiting for their claims to be completed.
 It is a disgraceful state of affairs, particularly when EQC was established to provide a rapid, comprehensive recovery from disaster.
 These quakes were its first really big test – and it failed.
 There are still more than 2600 claims outstanding out of more than 470,000".

+Public inquiry

+In November 2018, then Minister Megan Woods announced an independent public inquiry into EQC's handling of the Canterbury earthquake claims chaired by Silvia Cartwright.
+Cartwright's report, released in April 2020, found that EQC was poorly prepared for the Canterbury earthquakes.
+She made a number of recommendations about clarifying EQC's role and improving its processes for claims handling and communicating with claimants.
+Cartwright said:

+In addition Cartwright noted the significant impact on the EQC reputation given their appalling mismanagement of the Canterbury earthquakes.

 List of ministers

 The following ministers have held responsibility for the commission.
+From 1993 until 2011, there were no separate ministerial appointments; under the Earthquake Commission Act 1993, the Minister of Finance was the responsible minister.
+Separate ministerial appointments resumed for the twelve years after the Canterbury and Christchurch earthquakes.